 Applying For a Vietnamese Driving Licence

-This is much more difficult way to get a Vietnam motorbike driving license.
+This is a much more difficult way to get a Vietnam motorbike driving license.
 You need to take both theory and riding tests (Status 3 above).
-All questions an instructions are only in Vietnamese!
+All questions and instructions are only in Vietnamese!
 You have to do this because you don’t have a valid home country car or motorbike driving license.
 Something like CBT from the UK is not enough.

-To get a Vietnam motorbike driving license, the applicant must hold a valid Vietnamese residence permit or a work permit, a business visa of at least three month’s validity and a sponsor company.
+To get a Vietnam motorbike driving license, the applicant must hold a valid Vietnamese residence permit or a work permit, a business visa of at least three month’s validity, and a sponsor company.
 You need to have notarizing copies of your passport and visa (take 1-2 working days once you are in Vietnam).
 These documents are translated and notarized at any notarizing office.
 Then wait for your turn to do the theory and riding tests that can take up to a month.

 To apply for a Vietnamese driving licence in Hanoi, the applicant should contact the City Department of Transport, 16 Cao Ba Quat street.

-If you want minimum risks and in safe hands without worrying about Vietnam motorbike driving license then book a guided motorbike tours with us.
+If you want minimum risks and in safe hands without worrying about Vietnam motorbike driving license then book a guided motorbike tour with us.
 Many people think they can save on a self-guided motorbike tour but if something happens they do loose money!

 The only thing that we found difficult for novice riders is getting out of town and returning back to Hanoi.
-Just watch this video and see how two girls who were beginners on Honda XR125 dirt bikes.
+Just watch the below video and see how two girls who were beginners on Honda XR125 dirt bikes.
 With our guide leading your way, you will get through this.
 Flow as a fish in the river!